-Back by popular demand, Chris Clinton’s reconfiguration of a simple shop into a two-bedroom unit, the award-winning New Town Road House!
+Back by popular demand, Chris Clinton’s award-winning New Town Road House is a configuration of a simple shop into a two-bedroom unit.
 Originally built in 1962 as a boot maker’s shop, the building is today an exemplar of how much space and comfort can be achieved on a tiny site, just 76 square metres.

 Address: 62 New Town Road, New Town